Offline RL by Reward-Weighted Fine-Tuning for Conversation Optimization: Experiments

 We observe the following trends.
 First, in terms of accuracy, \swift wins in $7$ experiments out of $12$ and is among the best two methods in $10$ experiments out of $12$.
-Although \swift maximizes the overall reward, it performs extremely well in the remaining $5$ reward metrics.
+Although \swift maximizes the overall reward, it performs extremely well in all $5$ reward metrics.
 In particular, most of its reward metrics are among the top two in $9$ experiments out of $12$. \refit performs significantly worse than \swift in $3$ experiments: thinking OpenBookQA, standard MMLU, and standard CoSQL.
-Overall, though, it is among the best two methods in $9$ experiments out of $12$.
-We believe that this is because SFT in TRL \citep{vonwerra22trl} is implemented by adaptive optimizers \citep{kingma15adam}, which adapt to the scale of the gradient and thus partially mitigate poorly scaled rewards.
+Overall though, it is among the best two methods in $9$ experiments out of $12$.
+The gap from \refit is smaller than expected because SFT in TRL \citep{vonwerra22trl} is implemented with adaptive optimizers \citep{kingma15adam}, which adapt to the scale of the gradient and may partially mitigate poorly scaled rewards.

 The best two baselines are \stargate and \stargated.
 This shows the robustness of RL through SFT, the key idea in \citet{andukuri2024star}, which can be further improved by distillation.
-As discussed earlier, our work can be viewed refining this idea, where we weight the SFT update by the actual reward of the trajectory instead of an indicator of having a high reward (\cref{sec:refit}).
-The advantage of our formulation is that it has no additional hyperparameter that decides which trajectories have high rewards, and can be properly related to the original objective (\cref{lem:refit lower bound}) and its standardization (\cref{lem:swift bound}).
-The worst baseline is \base and this shows the value of learning to clarify.
-We also show radar plots in \Cref{app:radar}.
-We applied UMAP \citep{mcinnes2018umap} dimensionality reduction to visualize how \base and \swift differ in their responses in \Cref{app:umap}.
+As discussed earlier, our work can be viewed refining this idea, where we weight the SFT update by the actual reward of the trajectory instead of an indicator of a high reward (\cref{sec:refit}).
+The advantage of our formulation is that it has no additional hyperparameter that decide what a high reward is, and can be properly related to the original objective (\cref{lem:refit lower bound}) and its standardization (\cref{lem:swift bound}).
+The worst baseline is \base and this shows the value of learning.
+We compare \base and \refit conversations in \cref{app:reasoning details,app:clarification details}.

+\textbf{Clarifying-questions experiments.} We report our results on OpenBookQA and SciQA datasets in \cref{tab:clarification-reward-dimension-summary-sciqa,tab:clarification-reward-dimension-summary-openbookqa}.
+In both experiments, the accuracies of \refit and \swift are higher than those of the baselines.
+Although \refit and \swift do not attain the highest conversation reward metrics, they are comparable to the best baselines.
+Comparing to the reasoning experiments, the accuracies of answers drop significantly.
+This shows that the value of reasoning in our benchmarks is higher than that of asking clarifying questions.

+\textbf{Ablation studies.} In \cref{app:ablation studies}, we ablate the conversation length $n$ and logged dataset size.
+In addition, to alleviate the concern that our evaluation is biased due to using a single GPT-4o judge, we report results with a Claude 4 Opus judge.